krelinga/go-match/matchgen/README.md

 - `-out`: The name of the .go file to generate
 - `-match_type`: The name of the Go type to match against
 - `-out_type`: The name of the Go matcher type to generate
+- `-out_package`: (Optional) Package name for the generated matcher.
+If not specified, uses the same package as the match_type

 ## Example